wftutorials/opencv-tutorial/README.md

 ```

 The results is shown below.
 The colors will be off but don't worry about that.
-You can always change the color scale afterwards.
+You can always change the color space afterwards.

 [image_using_matplot.png]

-# Changing the color scale
+# Changing the color space

-You can change the color scale of an image quit easily.
+You can change the color space of an image quite easily.
 Lets see how.

 Lets change our image to gray scale.
 To do this we call the
-`cv2.cvtColor` function and pass in the image and `cv2.COLOR_BGR2GRAY` option.
+`cv2.cvtColor` function and pass in the image and the `cv2.COLOR_BGR2GRAY` option.
 The code is shown below.

 ```python